 In this tutorial you will learn about Level of detail, why it is important and how you can use Model Lab to produce LODs.

-- Open Model Lab and import the model from tutorial 1.
-Also available here: chair
+- Open Model Lab and import the Fika chair (basic).cmsym model.

-- In this controller you can perform mesh reduction in order to increase performance, or to be more concrete; reduce the time needed for rendering and memory consumption.
+- In this dropdown you can perform mesh reduction in order to increase performance, or to be more concrete; reduce the time needed for rendering and memory consumption.

 - First, choose which mesh reduction solution to use.